MicrosoftDocs/fabric-docs/docs/workload-development-kit/monitoring-hub.md

 Currently, key value pairs in plain text or hyperlink is supported.

-* For an example of handling the job actions, see index.worker.ts that can be found in the https://github.com/microsoft/Microsoft-Fabric-workload-development-sample repo, and search for actions starting with 'item.job'.
+* For an example of handling the job actions, see index.worker.ts that can be found in the sample [repo](https://github.com/microsoft/Microsoft-Fabric-workload-development-sample), and search for actions starting with 'item.job'.

 ### Recent runs